BSC-ES/providentia/docs/source/Plot-types-and-options.md

 ### Add a regression line to the scatter plot (`_regression`)

-Adding the option `_regression` will plot the linear regression between observations and experiment.
+Adding the option `_regression` will plot the linear regression between observations and model.

 ![regression](uploads/regression.jpg)